 We are wheelchair accessible.
 A limited number of manual wheelchairs are available at Guest Services free of charge.
 We would need a piece of photo ID to hold onto until the wheelchair is returned.

-Certified service animals are welcomed in all areas of our premises that are open to the public.
+Service animals are welcomed in all areas of our premises that are open to the public.
 We respect the fact that service animals are working, and will not distract them in any way.

 Assistive devices are welcomed on our premises.